 The Cheekwood Estate & Gardens showcases a variety of landscape styles and plants.
 The TRAINS! exhibit is a treat for kids, with its dioramas and children's' tunnel.

 If you're looking for a different kind of park experience, cool off at Nashville Shores Lakeside Resort.
 You can splash out at the water park's wave pool and slides, or take to the skies at Treetop Adventure Park, on zip lines through the canopies or a ride on the Tarzan Swings.

 Visitors to Nashville are spoilt for choice when it comes to picking a neighborhood.
 Whether you are looking for the best country music venues, hip bars, vintage shops, green areas, or modern buildings, Nashville has something for everyone.

 This area is home to everything related to country music.
-Visit the Country Music Hall of Fame Museum and the Johnny Cash Museum during the day, then head to one of the live music venues in SoBro -standing for South of Broadway - at night.
+Visit the Johnny Cash Museum during the day, then head to one of the live music venues in SoBro -standing for South of Broadway - at night.
 John Seigenthaler Pedestrian Bridge - the best spot to get a panoramic view of the city - is also located in downtown Nashville.

 2. West End

 The neighborhood of choice for those looking for urban green areas.
 Beautiful Centennial Park is famous for Nashville's own full-scale replica of the Athens Parthenon.
 West End's accommodations tend to be relatively affordable, but you'll need to use public transportations or a car to get to downtown.